 The Canada-Ontario Job Grant (COJG) also provides training grants to help employers invest in workforce development initiatives.
 This funding program is available for both training to assist employees with disabilities and to improve the employability of a business’ workforce.

-Eligible employers can access up to 66%-83% of eligible training costs to a maximum $10,000 in Ontario government grants per trainee.
+Eligible employers can access up to 50-100% of up to $15,000 in employee training costs per trainee.

 How to Apply for Funding

 To get started with COJG, businesses must submit an application that includes a business overview, detailed training plans, training impacts, and vendor quotes.
 Within the application, businesses must identify all trainees by title and how the training will impact their role within the company.
 Applications can be reviewed and approved in as little as 2-4 weeks.

 Learn More About Government Funding for Your Business